ghli001/Real-Time-Vision-Based-Adaptive-Follow-Intelligent-Treadmill/README.md

 # Real-Time-Vision-Based-Adaptive-Follow-Intelligent-Treadmill
-Codes including the marker-based and marker- free methods for the treadmill
+Codes including the marker-based and marker- free methods for the treadmill.
+The system control program for each model is divided into three parts, labeled as ‘motor’, ‘pid’ and ‘main’ respectively.
+Among them, ‘motor’ is used to control the motor’s forward and reverse rotation and speed control.
+The ‘pid’ part is used for PID control of the PWM signal.
+The ‘main’ part serves as the main program that calls ‘motor’ and ‘pid’ used for object recognition, extraction of pixel center positions, and calculation of center point offset displacement.